PeterDaveHello/nrd-list-downloader/README.md

 # nrd-list-downloader

 nrd-list-downloader is a shell script that automatically downloads, decompresses, and aggregates Newly Registered Domain (NRD) lists from [WhoisDS.com](https://www.whoisds.com/newly-registered-domains).
-The aggregated NRD lists can be easily used with popular domain blocking tools like [Pi-Hole][Pi-Hole], [AdGuard Home][AdGuard Home], and [Blocky][Blocky] to enhance your network security.
+The aggregated NRD lists can be easily used with popular domain blocking tools like [Pi-Hole][Pi-Hole], [AdGuard Home](https://github.com/AdguardTeam/AdGuardHome), and [Blocky][Blocky] to enhance your network security.

 ## What are Newly Registered Domains (NRDs)?